hwcloud-apac-pso/hwcloud-apac-automation/README.md

 <p align="center"><i>Figure 3.1: Command Prompt check Python version</i></p>
 <br/>

-4. Install Python 3 and add Python to **PATH.** Open your browser and navigate to the [Downloads for Windows section](https://www.python.org/downloads/windows/) of the [official Python website](https://www.python.org/).Navigate to the Using [Python on Windows section](https://docs.python.org/3/using/windows.html) for steps to install Python in the Windows environment.
+4. Install Python 3 and add Python to **PATH.** Open your browser and navigate to the [Downloads for Windows section](https://www.python.org/downloads/windows/) of the [official Python website](https://www.python.org/).
+Navigate to the Using [Python on Windows section](https://docs.python.org/3/using/windows.html) for steps to install Python in the Windows environment.
 5. Please note that this program is only applicable for Windows environments only for now.